racktivity/ext-pylabs-core/pyapps/pylabsdoc/portal/spaces/Q-Packages/Home/QPInstall.md

      * updateqpackage metadata for domain qpackages5             DONE [[/code]]

-The `updateMetaDataAll` method updates the metadata repositories of all domains in your PyLabs framework.
+The `updateMetaDataAll` method updates the metadata repositories of all domains in your Pylabs framework.
 This action assures that you will look up the most up to date Q-Packages.

 ## Finding a Q-Package